-One person killed, three wounded in shooting near LA-area polling station
+One person killed, two wounded in shooting near LA-area polling station

 Story highlights

+- Authorities don't think there are other suspects, though earlier they had spoken of a woman with a gun

-(CNN)One person was killed and three others were wounded in a shooting Tuesday near two polling locations in Azusa, California.
+Azusa, California (CNN)One person was killed and two others were wounded in a shooting Tuesday afternoon near a polling location in this city near Los Angeles.

-Los Angeles County Fire Inspector Gustavo Medina said one person died after being taken to a hospital.

-The Los Angeles County Sheriff's Department is assisting the Azusa Police Department with the officer-involved shooting, Sgt.
-Vincent Plair told CNN.
+A male suspect is dead, Lt.
+John Corina of the Los Angeles County Sheriff's Department said.

+Earlier Azusa police had said they were looking for a female suspect, but Corina told reporters at a nighttime news conference that there was no evidence of another shooter.

 Two voters who were inside the Memorial Park North Recreation Center when the shooting occurred spoke to CNN on the condition of anonymity.
 The shots were not fired inside the polling station, witnesses said.